Skip to content

 Draft

-This specification is currently in draft status and is subject to change.
+This specification is currently in draft status.
+The protocol surface is still moving and is subject to change.

 Purpose and Goals